 Fitness professionals on social media are becoming celebrities in their own right, from CrossFit athletes to fitness models.
 Being famous on Instagram is no longer like being rich in a game of Monopoly, it’s truly lucrative and there’s real money to be made.
 This is why everyone wants to jump on the bandwagon and share in a slice of the action.
 The base of success on social media is looking good, and this means being seen in the latest fashion gym wear.
 Anyone who’s anyone on Instagram will be promoting the latest activewear range, or even creating their own, and it’s becoming a huge industry.

-The combining of athletic apparel for leisure and everyday wear has exploded the activewear market.
-From the gym to the office and from the office to happy hour, millennials more relaxed approach to fashion has transformed fitness clothing into a trend we can adopt and wear for almost anything.
-It’s led to trendier, more stylish designs and with the catwalk and celebrities following trend, it appears athleisure is here to stay.
+The transition of athletic apparel into leisure and everyday wear has exploded the activewear market.
+From the gym to the office and from the office to happy hour, millennials’ more relaxed approach to fashion has transformed fitness clothing into a trend we can adopt and wear for almost anything.
+This has led to trendier, more stylish designs and with the catwalk and celebrities following trend, it appears athleisure is here to stay.

 Athleisure has made activewear social.
-Whereas before, the excuse to not workout would simply be “I’m going out” meeting friends, now it’s become the norm to meet your friends for a fitness class or a workout and a coffee.
+Whereas before the excuse not to workout would simply be “I’m going for drinks after work”, it’s now the norm to meet your friends for a fitness class or a workout and a coffee instead.

-It’s not just the clothing that’s become huge in the last year, we’ve started concentrating on an overall picture of health and wellbeing.
-1 in 6 people own a fitness tracker.
-We’re constantly tracking our every move, it’s trendy to book into fitness classes with your friends.
-Fitness has become a cult, whereas before it used to be embarrassing to go to the gym, now it’s something to brag about.
-Wearing the right clothing, tracking activity and doing the right workout is all very on trend.
+It’s not just activewear that’s become huge in the last year, we’ve started concentrating on an overall picture of health and wellbeing.
+1 in 5 people own a fitness tracker and 1 in 10 wear them every single day.
+Forget wearing a Rolex, it’s all about smart watches now with in-built heart rate monitors and step counters.
+We’re constantly tracking our every move and it is trendy to book into fitness classes with your friends.
+Fitness has become the fashionable thing to do, and so owning a wardrobe bursting with desirable activewear is a must to complete the package.